Spiker1992/tower-defence/README.md

 - [TODO] I am not confident about tower range, needs to be confirmed later
 - [TODO] Tempted to extract anything dom related into it's own file
 - [TODO] There is a confusion about how cols and rows should work, order differs, this needs to be addressed.
 Issue currently present within `level1.ts` only.
-- [TODO] Would be nice to unit test error messages in exceptions